eliascccc/rpa/README.md

 * Difficult testing and debugging
 * Fragile automations that break on small UI changes

+In this project the RPA tool is used for what it does best: UI interactions (clicks, keyboard input, screen automation).
+This tools include Microsoft Power Automate, UiPath Studio, Blue Prism, [Robot Framework](https://github.com/robotframework/robotframework), [TagUI](https://github.com/aisingapore/TagUI), [RPA for Python](https://github.com/tebelorg/RPA-Python)

 ---

 #### Why not just use Python for everything?